Foster Swift Business & Tax Law News

 The second type of implied warranty is the warranty of “Fitness for a Particular Purpose.”
 This warranty is imposed by law any time you tell your customer that your product can be used for some specific purpose.
 For example, if you are in the business of selling office supplies and you tell a customer that a stapler can handle 25 pages, you have made an implied warranty that the stapler is fit for the particular purpose of stapling 25 pages.
 If it is unable to do so, you have breached this warranty, even if it can staple 20 pages.

 Because implied warranties do not come with a particular term, these warranties continue until the statute of limitations has expired.
 In Michigan, implied warranties last for four years.
 MCL 440.2725.
-To avoid the application of implied warranties, you must conspicuously make a disclaimer.
+To avoid the application of all implied warranties, you must conspicuously make a disclaimer in writing.
 Generally, disclaimers are accomplished by providing that a product is sold “as is” or “with all faults.”
+MCL 440.2316(3)(a).
 The disclaimer must be in writing and must be easily seen by the customer.
+A disclaimer for the Warranty of Merchantability must also mention the term “merchantability.”
+MCL 440.2316(2).
 Importantly, if you provide written warranty for your product, federal law prohibits you from disclaiming implied warranties.
 More information on what is required under federal law will be presented in Part 2 and Part 3 of this series.

-If you have a question about what warranties apply to your particular products, please contact one of Foster Swift’s Business and Corporate attorneys
+If you have a question about what warranties apply to your particular products, please contact one of Foster Swift’s Business and Tax attorneys.